 Be very cautious when passing, or being passed by other vehicles.
 The spray from large vehicles reduces your visibility, and the wind buffeting can cause you to lose control.

-Your Honda is designed primarily to carry passengers and their cargo.
-You can use it to tow a trailer if you carefully observe some general rules.
+Your Honda has been designed primarily to carry passengers and their cargo.
+You can use it to tow a trailer if you carefully observe the load limits, use the proper equipment, and follow the guidelines in this section.